 That's workable when nothing is going wrong.
 It falls apart when something is.
 A mother with two days of chest pain who can't get an appointment.
 A father who runs out of blood pressure medication and the pharmacy is waiting on a prescription refill that takes three days to come through.
 A medication interaction that nobody catches because four different prescribers are involved and nobody is integrating the picture.

 The traditional system assumes there's a local family member who can advocate and coordinate.
 When you're fifteen hundred miles away, that assumption breaks.
+(How concierge medicine works for snowbird patients more broadly.)

 Before you leave Florida, a checklist